lynnfaraday/aresmush.com/tutorials/config/demographics.md

 You are able to specify all of the demographics you're going to use.
 Some tips:

 * Use all-lowercase names!
 These are going to be converted into code variables, and lowercase is important.
+* You may use multi-word names (e.g. 'played by'), but their shortcut command will become one word  (`playedby Clint Eastwood`).
 * Don't use demographic names that conflict with other commands (like 'job').
 * Demographics will be displayed in character profiles in the order you enter them.